The Most Common Minnesota Weeds

 If you happen to see weeds right now, stop them by pulling them out.
 The most important part is making sure to fully remove their roots, as many weeds, including dandelions, can grow back from just their roots.

-Use Pre-Emergent Spray in the Fall
+Use Pre-Emergent Weed Spray In The Fall

 When it comes to weed control, timing can be everything—many of the weeds that grow in the spring sprout from seeds deposited in the fall.
 Once the weather gets warm, these seeds germinate and start crowding out your grass before it has a chance to grow.
 Using a pre-emergent spray in the fall can help prevent this from occurring.
 That’s because pre-emergent sprays are used to prevent seeds from germinating by creating a barrier over your lawn, neutralizing the weed seeds, and stopping them in their tracks.
+Fall lawn care can set your yard up for success.

-Continue to Mow Your Lawn
+Continue To Mow Your Lawn In The Fall

 Fall might be here, but that doesn’t mean you can stop mowing your grass just yet.
 Here in Minnesota, we typically have cool-season grasses, including fescues, ryegrasses, and Kentucky bluegrass.
 These grass types continue to grow until the daytime temperatures remain at a consistent 40 to 50 degrees.
 While specific heights vary, the typical range for cool-season grasses falls between one and four inches high.
 But be sure to mow your grass shorter for its final mow to help prevent snow mold from forming.